Red Bull Racing RB18: Opening rounds

 Red Bull brought weight-saving upgrades for the RB18 for the Emilia Romagna Grand Prix.
 In a rain-affected qualifying session, Verstappen took his first pole position of the season, while Pérez qualified only 7th due to a couple of ill-timed red flags.
 Verstappen was beaten off the line by Leclerc at the start of the sprint, but through superior tyre management, he got past Leclerc on lap 20 of the sprint to win.
 Pérez made several crucial overtakes throughout the sprint to recover to 3rd place.
 At the start of the main race, Pérez overtook Leclerc for 2nd.
-Pérez held onto his position for the remainder of the race, while Verstappen romped to a comfortable victory, taking the second grand slam of his career.
-This meant Red Bull recorded their first 1-2 finish since the 2016 Malaysian Grand Prix.
+Pérez held onto his position for the remainder of the race, while Verstappen secured a dominant victory, achieving the second grand slam of his career.
+This meant Red Bull achieved a 1-2 finish, their first since the 2016 2016 Malaysian Grand Prix.

 At Miami, Verstappen's car suffered from overheating and hydraulic issues in free practice, meaning Verstappen was left with little running before qualifying.
 Despite this, Verstappen qualified 3rd behind the two Ferraris of Leclerc and Sainz, while Pérez qualified 4th.
 Verstappen immediately overtook Sainz at the first corner to take 2nd, with Pérez maintaining 4th and putting pressure on Sainz for a podium position.
-On lap 10, Verstappen snatched the lead of the race from Leclerc.
-However, Pérez suffered from a sensor issue on lap 20, causing him to rapidly lose time to Sainz in the straights.
-His issue was fixed in the next lap (although this reportedly cost Pérez significant power).
-On lap 41, a safety car was brought out, allowing Pérez to take a free pitstop for medium tyres, giving him a significant tyre advantage over his rivals.
+On lap 10, Verstappen overtook Leclerc for the race lead.
+Pérez experienced a sensor issue on lap 20, losing time to Sainz on the straights.
+The issue was resolved on the following lap, but reports suggested he lost power as a result.
+On lap 41, a late safety car allowed Pérez to pit for fresh medium tyres, potentially offering better grip in the closing stages.
 Although Pérez constantly put pressure on Sainz on the restart, he was unable to pass him as his car's straight-line speed was compromised by his earlier sensor issue.
 Verstappen fended off Leclerc to take the victory, while Pérez finished the race in 4th.